zahidq98/Portfolio/tasks.md

 # CSS that needs fixing

 - `Zahid Qadus` in the header
-    - Should have font size of 18px ❌
+    - Should have font size of 18px ✅
-    - Should have font family of 'comfortaa' (you can find this font on google fonts) ❌
+    - Should have font family of 'comfortaa' (you can find this font on google fonts) ✅
-    - Should be in all caps (`ZAHID QADUS`) ❌
+    - Should be in all caps (`ZAHID QADUS`) ✅

 - Navbar links in the header
-    - Should have font size of 18px ❌
+    - Should have font size of 18px ✅
-    - Should have font family of 'Raleway' (you can find this font on google fonts) ❌
+    - Should have font family of 'Raleway' (you can find this font on google fonts) ✅

 - `Hello My Name Is Zahid Qadus` section
-    - Should have your job title above this (`Software Developer`) ❌
+    - Should have your job title above this (`Software Developer`) ✅
-        -  font color should be yellow (`#FDC435`) ❌
+        -  font color should be yellow (`#FDC435`) ✅
-        -  font size should be 20px ❌
+        -  font size should be 20px ✅
-        -  font weight should be `bold` ❌
+        -  font weight should be `bold` ✅
-        -  font family should be `nunito` ❌
+        -  font family should be `nunito` ✅
     - Should have font size of 64px ✅
     - Should have font family of 'Playfair Display' ✅
     - Should have font weight of 'Bold' ✅

 - `Project` button
-    -  font size should be 18px ❌
+    -  font size should be 18px ✅
-    -  font family should be `roboto` ❌
+    -  font family should be `roboto` ✅
 - `LinkedIn` button
-    -  font size should be 18px ❌
+    -  font size should be 18px ✅
-    -  font family should be `roboto` ❌
+    -  font family should be `roboto` ✅

 - `Projects` Title
-    -  font size should be 48px ❌
+    -  font size should be 48px ✅
-    -  font family should be `playfair display` ❌
+    -  font family should be `playfair display` ✅
-    -  should have `<hr>` with width of 100px in yellow (`#FDC435`) ❌
+    -  should have `<hr>` with width of 100px in yellow (`#FDC435`) projects ✅

 - `Portfolio` Title
     -  font family should be `playfair display` ❌